samarth23-tech23/DFSL/README.md

 4. Access the web application:

-   Open your web browser and navigate to `http://localhost:8086` to view the application.
+   Open your web browser and navigate to `http://localhost:8086/letterGenerate/` to view the application.

-## Usage

-To use the application, follow these steps:

-1. [Describe how users can interact with your application, including any login or registration processes.]

-2. [Provide any additional information or instructions for using your application.]

-## Troubleshooting

-If you encounter any issues or errors, try the following troubleshooting steps:

-- [List common issues and their solutions.]

-- [Provide contact information for support or assistance.]

 ## License